 No, incorrect.
 You absolutely must go see at least one install by the installation company that you consider hiring.
 Seeing one installation and then looking at different company's turf samples will not give you the information you need, since all installations are a long way from equal to one another.

-We have a standard, 8-year, manufacturer's warranty.
-One year on installation.
+We have a standard, 10-year, manufacturer's warranty.
+Five years on installation.
 Anyone offering a 10 or 20 year warranty is likely a Johnny-come-lately, or Chuck-in-a-truck, and will not be around to honor any warranty work.
-We've been in the artificial turf industry for over 19 years, longer than anyone, and we have replaced lots of poorly-done projects (some of which carried very long warranties that were not honored) by inexperienced laborers, and it is expensive to have a 'do over' on this type of construction project.
+We've been in the artificial turf industry for over 20 years, longer than anyone, and we have replaced lots of poorly-done projects (some of which carried very long warranties that were not honored) by inexperienced laborers, and it is expensive to have a 'do over' on this type of construction project.